-- and can be adjusted before generation if needed.
-Pragmatically, you may also alter the generated shell scripts (cf. steps 6 and 8). - 6.
-On the server, decide about the broker.
+Depending on the Java version, various settings to open the Java module system may be needed.
+Currently, these settings are fixed in IIPEcosphere.ivml in the variable javaOpts and can be adjusted before generation if needed.
+Pragmatically, you may also alter the generated shell scripts (cf. steps 5 and 7).

+- 5. On the server, decide about the broker.
 You may install one for a certain protocol and adjust the configuration (step 5) accordingly.
 By default, the configuration goes for an AMQP broker on port 8883.
-Since version 0.3.0 of the platform, the platform will instantiate an example broker, i.e., if you want to rely on that broker, there is nothing to do for this step. - 7.
+The platform will also instantiate an example broker, i.e., if you want to rely on that broker, there is nothing to do for this step.
+As alternatives, you can also rely on, e.g., a broker that is shipped with your operating system or with a device. - 6.
 On the server: Instantiate the platform using